csreid/atari-mtdqn/writeup/writeup.md

 I believe that this approach could work with a bit more tweaking.
 Unfortunately, there is a significant computational cost to training these networks on the Atari environments (300,000 steps takes ~20 hours on the IUPUI graduate student servers), and I ran out of time to continue tweaking.

-However, I think it serves an important lesson that attempting to implement this architecture to complex environments could lead to difficulty, and care must be taken.
+While I don't have results from these experiments, I think it serves an important lesson that attempting to implement this architecture to complex environments could lead to difficulty, and care must be taken.

 # Examination of Learned Features in Control Tasks